ali-star/AppDialog/README.md

 ## Dissmiss and Callback

-AwesomeDialog has onDissmissCallback() and can be dissmissed at any time using dissmiss() public method.
+FluttweDialog has onDissmissCallback() and can be dissmissed at any time using dissmiss() public method.

-### AwesomeDialog Class
+### FlutterDialog Class

 | Dart attribute        | Datatype             | Description                                                                                                                                                   |             Default Value              |
 |:----------------------|:---------------------|:--------------------------------------------------------------------------------------------------------------------------------------------------------------|:--------------------------------------:|